top of page

 -the pearl of africa

-Geography
+Geography | Landscape

-Equatorial Position
+Equatorial Position | Climate

-Uganda is located on the equator. with the equator line bisecting the country, this geographical marvel is not just a point of interest but also a significant landmark, that gives Uganda its unique climate.
+Uganda is located on the equator.
+With the equator line bisecting the country, this geographical marvel is not just a point of interest but also a significant landmark, that gives Uganda its unique climate.

 Uganda experiences two main seasons: a rainy season from March to May and October to November, and a dry season from December to February and June to September.
 During the dry seasons, temperatures typically range from 25°C to 29°C. During wet seasons temperatures can range from 19°C to 12°C, However, in the mountainous regions such as the Rwenzori Mountains, temperatures can drop significantly, and occasionally as low as 8°C.